The Rocks Pub Crawl Map: Best Pubs & Bars Guide Sydney

 The Australian Heritage Hotel: A Celebration of Aussie Brews

-If you’re on a quest to sample the best of Australian beer, The Australian Heritage Hotel is an essential stop.
-These guys are passionate about Aussie brews, with an impressive selection of over 140 craft beers from around the country, including 20 on tap.
-They even offer a “beer passport” for those who want to document their journey through the world of Australian craft brewing.
+If you want to sample Australian beer, this is your spot.
+They’re serious about Aussie brews, with over 140 craft beers from around the country, including 20 on tap.
+They even offer a “beer passport” to document your journey through Australian craft brewing.

 Experience another classic Aussie tradition – the Friday night pub meat raffle!
 It’s a fun and social way to support the local community and maybe even take home a prize.
 Tickets on sale from 5:30pm.